brunomaga/brunomaga.github.io/_posts/2019-07-01-Variational-Inference-GMM.md

 \label{eq_KLdiv}
 $$

-Note that **KL is not a distance metric as it's not symmetric**.
+Note that KL-divergence is a *dissimilarity function* and is *not a metric* as it's not symmetric.
 And that there are other divergence metrics other than KL divergence, part of the [f-divergence family](https://en.wikipedia.org/wiki/F-divergence).

 Back to the topic.
 If both $q$ and $p$ are high, then we achieve a good solution as the KL-divergence is low.
 If $q$ is high and $p$ is low, we have a high divergence and the solution *may* not be very good.
 Otherwise, if *q* is low, we dont care about *p*, since we achieve low divergence, independently of $p$.
 It would then make more sense to compute $KL(p\|\|q)$ instead, however we do not do this due to computational reasons, as we will see later.